carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

 startServer();

 N: We need to create async function startServer in order to call await in <loadPlanets>

+- <startServer> function does not need to use <await> coz nothing happens after this, all the process are done!

 # Lesson 12.
 Automating fullstack application with NPM